DanielMode/CRCFrontend/README.md

      ```

 2. **Upload to S3**:
-   - Use AWS CLI or S3 Console to upload files.
-The bucket should be set up in the backend infrastructure.
+   - Use AWS CLI or S3 Console to upload your website files.
+The bucket should be set up in the [Backend Infrastructure](https://github.com/DanielMode/CRCBackend).

 3. **Automate with GitHub Actions**:
    - Configure GitHub Actions to deploy the frontend files to S3 automatically when changes are pushed to the main branch.